ANCIENT EGYPT:

 Day 10: Day excursion by bus to Abydos and Dendera

 In the morning we head north from Luxor by bus to see the mortuary temples of Sety I and Ramesses II at Abydos.
 These superb painted temples contain beautiful wall reliefs and the famous king list which are a highlight of the program.
-We also have a chance to walk across the desert to see the Osireon, mythological tomb of Osiris, and the Temple of Ramesses II.
-After a picnic lunch we head south to Luxor, stopping en route to see the impressive Ptolemaic Temple of Hathor at Dendera and wander around the ruins.
+We also have a chance to walk across the desert to the Osireon, mythological tomb of Osiris, and explore the small Temple of Ramesses II.
+After a picnic lunch we head back to Luxor, stopping en route to see the impressive Ptolemaic Temple of Hathor at Dendera and wander around the ruins.
+Overnight Luxor.

 Day 11: Karnak Temple